jacobp100/technicalc-core/packages/technicalc-editor/README.md

 This may seem like duplication, but we don't always have the start index.
 For example, the index after the last element is only representable by an `endIndex`.

 By default, one element's `startIndex` has priority after another elements `endIndex`.
 However, for `mo` elements, we prefer to use any other available indices, and use the `mo`'s indices as a last resort.
 This is so expressions like `1 + 2` have the cursor stick to the numbers rather than the operator.
-It's also possible to apply this behaviour to other elements by prefixing the id with `~`.
+This is done by changing the priority of indices: you can add `~` before an index to lower its priority, and a `!` to raise its priority.
+For now, we only support lowering the priority of start index, and raising the priority of the end index.

 There are also times where a different MathML element will recieve the indices than the obvious element.
 For a digit on `1`, we would normally write this as `<mn id="(i):(i')">...</mn>`.
 However, for a digit of `1` with a superscript of `2` applied, we create am outer `<msup>` element takes the indicies instead of the `<mn>` element.
 (The `2` in the superscript behaves as normal).